katjones23/READMEGenerator/README.md

 ## Installation

 ```
-Not published at this time, but prospective users are welcome to fork the repo for their own use.
+Not published at this time, but prospective users are welcome to clone the repo for their own use.
 ```

 ## Usage